JJTech0130/pypush/README.md

 2. `pip3 install -r requirements.txt`
 3. `python3 ./demo.py`

+## Troubleshooting
+If you have any issues, please join [the Discord](https://discord.gg/BVvNukmfTC) and ask for help.

 ## Operation
 `pypush` will generate a `config.json` in the repository when you run demo.py.
 DO NOT SHARE THIS FILE.
 It contains all the encryption keys necessary to log into you Apple ID and send iMessages as you.